How to Access Files on a RAID Disk When NAS Level One FNS-1020 is Not Working: Comprehensive Guide

 Overall, the choice of RAID configuration, the reliability of the disks and RAID controller, and the speed of data rebuild processes all play a crucial role in minimizing the impact of data loss in NAS Level One FNS-1020 devices.

-Although NAS FNS-1020 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS FNS-1020 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view